markusevanger/kult-byra-oppgave/README.md

-# Template for React, Tailwind frontend development
+# Prosjekt for Kult Byrå